Terry Akin, Chief Executive Officer

 He is a Fellow of the American College of Healthcare Executives and a member of the American Hospital Association Society for Healthcare Strategy and Market Development and the Carolinas Society for Hospital Planning and Marketing.

 Schanel joined the network as part of the Health Services Division in 2002.
-In 2005, she became Vice President and Service Line Administrator for Moses Cone Hospital.
+In 2010, she became President of The Moses H. Cone Memorial Hospital.

-She earned a bachelor of science degree in nursing from Georgetown University, and her master's of science degree in nursing from the University of Pennsylvania.
+Schanel earned a bachelor of science degree in nursing from Georgetown University and her master's of science degree in nursing from the University of Pennsylvania.
 Schanel is a Fellow in the American College of Healthcare Executives and a 2007 recipient of the Women in Business Award for the Triad.

 Schanel also has been engaged over the years in various community service activities, currently as Vice Chair of the Board for United Way of Greater Greensboro and as a member of the Executive Committee for United Way of Greater Greensboro.

-Mickey Foster was named President of Annie Penn Hospital in May 2010.
-He became the Executive Vice President of Hospital Operations in Feb.
-2013.
+Mickey Foster was named President of Moses Cone Hospital in July 2014.
+Prior to accepting this role, he was the Executive Vice President of Hospital Operations and President, Annie Penn Hospital.

 Foster previously served as the Vice President/Chief Operating Officer of Maria Parham Medical Center, a 102-bed hospital in Henderson.
 Prior to that, he was an Administrative Director at Duke Raleigh Hospital.
 He also has worked at Randolph Hospital in Asheboro and Moore Regional Hospital in Pinehurst.